 When I turned to YouTube, I found a few orchid people talking about pH but their videos were over-inflated and loaded with false statements—things like, “hard water would kill orchids”, “calcium is something you have to add to your water”, and “pH is the only way to get firm leaves and lots of roots.”
 At the time, I was growing my all orchids with “bad” hard/alkaline tap water (7.5pH, 250ppm total dissolved minerals)—and I had been doing it for many years.
 So, hearing these statements and seeing my contradictions, compounded with an inability to find good info online, it made the topic of pH adjustment seem wishy washy and I largely thought ALL of it was BS.

-Video: Why I started pH adjusting and a quick lesson
+Video: Why I started pH adjusting water for my orchids

 In the spring of 2018, I started an experiment and began pH-adjusting my tap water for select orchids.
 My test group included a few epiphytic orchids, 2 compots of ~20 phalaenopsis seedlings, and any other orchids that were showing signs of chlorosis (yellowing often caused by nutrient deficiency) under my bright LED grow lights.
 After 2 months of experimenting with pH, I saw enough improvement that I started acidifying my tap water for the rest of my orchids.
 Now, after about 8 months, I feel strongly enough about the value of it and I’m documenting my insights and connecting the dots for others.